And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 If the Internet Gods brought you to this site today, you may or may not be familiar with Nicholas de Vere and his essays (From Transylvania To Tunbridge Wells, and The Origin Of The Dragon Lords Of The Rings) or his book The Dragon Legacy.
 Or you might be familiar with Laurence Gardner (No relation to Gerald Gardner!) and the books Bloodline Of The Holy Grail, Genesis Of The Grail Kings, Realm Of The Ring Lords, etc. Or you may just be wondering what the eff this all is about.

-Nicholas de Vere and Laurence Gardner claimed that the Dragon Court in its original form was established in Ancient Egypt during the 12th Dynasty, and that it has been re-established in various forms since then.
-But the Dragon Court as it existed in modern times was a kind of semi-secret society formed in the UK in the 1990s, based around Traditional Witchcraft concepts, Sumerian mythology, and the ideas discussed in the book The Holy Blood And The Holy Grail, by authors by Michael Baigent, Richard Leigh, and Henry Lincoln, and headed(?) by Occultist/Trad Witch Nicholas de Vere/Thomas Weir.
+Nicholas de Vere and Laurence Gardner claimed that the Dragon Court in its original form was established in ancient times, and that it has been re-established in various forms since then.
+But the Dragon Court as it existed in modern times was a kind of semi-secret society formed in the UK in the 1990s, influenced by certain Occult and Witchcraft concepts, Sumerian mythology, and the ideas discussed in the book The Holy Blood And The Holy Grail, by authors by Michael Baigent, Richard Leigh, and Henry Lincoln, and headed(?) by Occultist/Trad Witch Nicholas de Vere/Weir.
 He collaborated with author Laurence Gardner and provided some of the material for Gardner's books, after which Laurence Gardner severed their working relationship and started his own splinter Imperial Dragon Court group, claiming to have discovered that de Vere or Weir was not actually who he claimed to be.

-He then inexplicably handed the whole thing over to conspiracy theorist blogger and author Tracy Twyman to publish, as a book titled The Dragon Legacy in 2004.
-She used it to start her own esoteric group, the Ordo Lapsit Exillis (OLE) and attempted a hostile takeover of the dragoncourt.org website and forum, which by then had also parted ways with Nicholas de Vere due to a falling-out between Nicholas de Vere, Tracy Twyman, and the webmaster of that site.
+He then inexplicably handed the whole thing (his manuscripts, and the apparent control over the offline Dragon Court itself) over to conspiracy theorist blogger and author Tracy Twyman.
+The essays were published as a book titled The Dragon Legacy in 2004.
+She started her own esoteric group, the Ordo Lapsit Exillis (OLE) and attempted a hostile takeover of the dragoncourt.org website and forum, which by then had also parted ways with Nicholas de Vere due to a falling-out between Nicholas de Vere, Tracy Twyman, and the webmaster of that site.
+More on this in a bit.

 Nicholas de Vere claimed that certain people are descended from the "Dragon Bloodlines," who originated with the Anunnaki of Sumerian legend, who he said were the remains of a prehistoric people who migrated from the area around the Black Sea to the Fertile Crescent, during a time corresponding with the start of the Ubaid Period (around 7000-6000 BC.)
 According to him, this people eventually spread out over Anatolia, Egypt, the Levant, and the European continent, and were the real-life basis for the myths about Elves and the Holy Grail.
 It certainly sounds plausible compared with the theories about extraterrestrials that typically accompanies discourse about the Anunnaki in certain books and places on the internet.
 But he also claimed that this "Dragon" people was a hybrid species capable of otherworldly, transcendent insight that average Cro-Magnon humanity could never aspire to, because they weren't neurologically wired for it.